aimicrocot/Tokens-Count/README.md

 ### Features

-- A small semi-transparent rounded capsule in a glassmorphism style, unobtrusive and easy to move around.
+- A small semi-transparent rounded capsule in a glassmorphism style, unobtrusive and easy to move around
-- Minimalism, no extra elements, just the counter.
+- Minimalism, no extra elements, just the counter
-- Draggable in any section of SillyTavern.
+- Draggable in any section of SillyTavern
+- If a dash appears in the capsule, check the bot's most recent message to ensure the Prompt Itemization button is present; when it is present, the number of tokens spent is transmitted starting from the bot’s second message in the chat

 ### Installation